 Together with Santee Cooper and volunteers like S.C.U.T.E. we are setting out to make a difference within our community.
 Please join Garden City Realty with the conservation efforts to defend Loggerhead Turtles.

-- Caretta Caretta: Scientific name of Loggerhead Turtles.
+- Caretta Caretta: The scientific name of Loggerhead Turtles.
 The Loggerhead Turtle is South Carolina's official state reptile.
 The South Carolina Loggerhead population is listed as threatened.
-Without conservation Loggerhead Turtles are likely to become endangered, or threatened with extinction.
+Without conservation, Loggerhead Turtles are likely to become endangered, or threatened with extinction.

 For more information on Loggerhead Sea Turtles please visit these Websites: